autopkg/autopkg/ReadMe.md

 Often these tasks follow similar patterns for each individual application, and when managing many applications this becomes a daily task full of sub-tasks that one must remember (and/or maintain documentation for) about exactly what had to be done for a successful deployment of every update for every managed piece of software.

-With AutoPkg, we define these steps in a "Recipe" plist-based format, run automatically instead of by hand, and shared with others.
+With AutoPkg, we define these steps in a "Recipe" plist or yaml format, run automatically instead of by hand, and shared with others.

 Installation